 These chocolate madeleines are a chocolate lover's dream come true.
 Rich genoise batter is swirled with melted bittersweet chocolate to make indulgent, little sponge cakes.
 The elegant cakes are perfect for luncheons, hostess gifts or simply serve them with a cup of French coffee or a Café Creme.

-You will be surprised at how simple it is to make these little cakes, and once made they will quickly become a favorite, alongside other classic French cakes, I promise.
+You will be surprised at how simple it is to make these little cakes, and once made they will quickly become a favorite, alongside other classic French cakes, we promise.

-Once the eggs are incorporated, beat the mixture on medium-high for about 3 to 4 minutes, until the mixture has lightened in color a bit and is very fluffy.
+Once the eggs are incorporated, beat the mixture on medium-high for about three to four minutes until the mixture has lightened in color a bit and is very fluffy.